Renewable energy in Asia: Japan

 Japan did not just turn to fossil fuels to fill the gap in energy production left by nuclear, they also began the construction of solar panels and other renewable energy sources.
-Solar was a clear choice for investment as Japan was the second largest producer of solar energy in the early 2000's behind China.
+Solar was a clear choice for investment as Japan was the second largest producer of solar energy in the early 2000s behind China.
 In order to encourage citizens and businesses alike to invest in solar power, the government approved a feed- in tariff that would give people who generated excess power with solar a small amount of money for the power that they generated.
 The tariff was approved at 42 yen/kwh on June 18, 2012; however, it has since been reduced over time to 11 yen/kwh in 2022.
 Existing contracts would not see this decrease in cost until they expired.
 This tariff succeeded in its purpose as Japan saw the second highest growth in solar production in the years 2013 and 2014.
 In addition, Japan broke several of their goals of increasing solar production early.

 Hydroelectricity is another important source of renewable energy in Japan, being the second biggest behind solar.
 Japan has 178 power plants producing power for the country making them the 6th largest producer of hydroelectricity in the world.
 While hydroelectricity is a key factor in renewable energy production in Japan, it is becoming increasingly difficult for them to expand as dams have been constructed at almost every potential site.
 Wind and geothermal are additional sources of renewable energy that Japan is developing, and both have seen an increase in total power generated. however, they make up a very small portion of the country's overall energy production.
 The government is continuing to look into methods of increasing power generation from both of these sources in order to continue progress towards their goal of becoming carbon neutral by 2050.